 USCIS will, upon approving the I-129F petition, forward your file to a central processing facility called the National Visa Center (NVC).
 The NVC will transfer the case file to the U.S. consulate in the country where you were married.
 The consulate will then send the immigrant, an Appointment Package containing forms and instructions.

-After the consulate receives these forms, it will send you approximately two to four weeks notice of the upcoming interview.
-The immigrant will receive an appointment date, along with instructions for getting a medical exam and taking care of other last details, and possibly forms (depending on the consulate).
+You will be asked to fill out State Department Form DS-160 online in preparation for your interview.
+Next, the consulate will send you approximately two to four weeks' notice of the upcoming interview.
+You (the intending immigrant) will receive an appointment date, along with instructions for getting a medical exam and taking care of other last details, and possibly forms (depending on the consulate).

 Also, the people handling your case will request a security clearance from every place you’ve lived since age 16.
 Usually, they simply ask a government office to check its records to see whether you have a police record, and to send notification of what it finds.
 They will also send your name to be checked against the records of the U.S. FBI and CIA.
 Assuming your records come back clean, the consulate will move to the next step